moriarty83/metronome/readme.md

 ###
 Issues
-- Song slide unification.
+- Complete!
+Song slide unification.
     - Due to longer artist names or artist tiltes, it is difficult to get slides to appear uniformly.
         - Possible Solution: make a function to check length of these fileds and adjust css to shrink text if too long.
         - Possible Solution: Find a text fit library to deploy.
-    - SOLUTION: Truncated titles of 30+ characters.
+    - SOLUTION: Truncated artist and titles.
+Set height of fields.